ADK 46: Giant/Rocky Peak Ridge Traverse

 We could see our next stop in sight so kept following the yellow trail markers on the East Trail.
 Bald Peak looked so close to us, yet still so far away... within 40 minutes, we had descended RPR to the col and approached Lake Mary Louise, a serene lake accompanied by a much welcomed but short, flatter trail section.
 This section felt totally remote – we saw not a soul from RPR to New Russia!

-I guess I was feeling overly confident, having passed what I thought was the “tricky” section of the day after Giant, so I slipped and took a fall on a slippery rock – fortunately, I only endured a (very) cut-up elbow (thank you Lauren for bandaging me up!) and was able to keep moving…a good reminder to always carry a first-aid kit!
+I guess I was feeling overly confident, having passed what I thought was the “tricky” section of the day after Giant, so I slipped and took a fall on a slippery rock – fortunately, I only endured a (very) cut-up elbow and was able to keep moving…a good reminder to always carry a first-aid kit!
 I would be sore the next day with some bruises, but nothing that would keep me from hiking as planned the following days.

 This section definitely tested me mentally, as we just completed two High Peaks and still had a bit of a way to go – but the rad friends I had with me kept me laughing and moving forward.
 This is certainly the benefit off hiking with others- they have your back and keep the laughs coming!